milanglacier/termint.el/README.md

 **Evil Operators:** If Evil mode is loaded, the following operators are defined, mirroring the region operations:

-- `termint-myrepl-send-region-operator`: Evil operator for sending text objects.
+- `termint-myrepl-send-region-operator`: Evil operator for sending text objects, motions, or regions.
-- `termint-myrepl-source-region-operator`: Evil operator for sourcing text objects.
+- `termint-myrepl-source-region-operator`: Evil operator for sourcing text objects, motions, or regions.

 **Keymap:**